-Jackie Phamotse is a 32-year old South African social activist thriving in her efforts to make a change.
-In her rights as an author, publisher, entrepreneur, and philanthropist, she has taken an obstinate stand on issues affecting women and children.
-As a result of her childhood experiences which were fraught with a lot of traumas, the writer is hypersensitive about anything concerning the female gender and wastes no time in exposing societal ills about sex, money, and power.
+Jackie, the recipient of the 2018 African Icon Literary Award, has taken an obstinate stand on issues affecting women and children.
+Due to childhood experiences fraught with a lot of trauma, she is hypersensitive about anything concerning the female gender and wastes no time in exposing societal ills about sex, money, and power.

 Jackie Had a Rough Beginning